jsmazorra/jsmazorra/README.md

       <b>I'm a passionate data scientist who wants to be a pioneer at what he is doing.</b>
       <ul>
         <li> I am originally from Colombia living in Miami, Florida</li>
         <li>I’m currently learning data science and machine learning using predictive modeling, data processing, and data mining algorithms to solve challenging business problems.
-Involved in Python open source community and passionate about deep reinforcement learning.
+Involved in Python open source community and passionate about deep reinforcement learning

 </li>
         <li>I’m looking to collaborate on Open-source Projects</li>